NIST Password Standards

 Click here for a recent expert review on Specops Password Auditor.

-Alternatively, you can set up your Active Directory to check for leaked passwords against an external blacklist, such as Have I Been Pwned (HIBP).
+Alternatively, you can set up your Active Directory to check for leaked passwords against an external password list, such as Have I Been Pwned (HIBP).
 Of course, as a static downloadable list, it doesn’t help with continuous protection.

 NIST password takeaways

 Frequent expirations coupled with complexity requirements annoy users, leading to poor password decisions.
 Not only do they result in users creating hacker-friendly passwords, but they can also put a strain on the helpdesk.
-Instead of forcing users to create passwords they can’t remember, NIST wants administrators to focus on password blacklisting.
-With Specops Password Policy, you not only get a more comprehensive list of leaked passwords (over 2 billion and counting), you get a more secure way to check your Active Directory user passwords against a NIST-compliant blacklist.
+Instead of forcing users to create passwords they can’t remember, NIST wants administrators to focus on blocking weak or compromised passwords.
+With Specops Password Policy, you not only get a more comprehensive list of leaked passwords (over 2 billion and counting), you get a more secure way to check your Active Directory user passwords against a NIST-compliant password list.
 During a password change in Active Directory, the service will block and notify users if the password they have chosen is found in a list of leaked passwords.
 Specops Password Policy makes it easy to keep out vulnerable passwords, and comply with the latest NIST password standards.